Gregorio Y. Zara: Education

 A native of Lipa, Batangas, Zara finished primary schooling at Lipa Elementary School, where he graduated as valedictorian in 1918.
 In 1922, he again graduated valedictorian in Batangas High School, an accolade which warranted him a grant to study abroad.
 With full support from his parents he then enrolled at the University of the Philippines in Manila.

 Zara then enrolled at the Massachusetts Institute of Technology (MIT) in the United States, and graduated with a degree of BS in Mechanical Engineering in 1926.
-After that he obtained a Master of Science in Engineering (Aeronautical Engineering) at the University of Michigan in 1927, where he graduated as summa cum laude.
+After that he obtained a Master of Science in engineering (Aeronautical Engineering) at the University of Michigan in 1927, where he graduated as summa cum laude.
 In 1930, Zara then sailed to France to take up advanced studies in physics at the Sorbonne University in Paris.
-He graduated summa cum laude with a degree of Doctor of Science in Physics, with "Tres Honorable," the highest honor conferred to graduate students.
+He graduated summa cum laude with a degree of Doctor of Science in physics, with "Tres Honorable," the highest honor conferred to graduate students.

 Career

 Upon his return to the Philippines, Zara was appointed Technical Assistant on aviation matters in the office of the Secretary of Department of Public Works and Communications (DPWC).
 Subsequently, he became Chief of the aeronautical division of the DPWC.
 In 1936, he was assistant director and chief aeronautical engineer in the Bureau of Aeronautics of the Department of National Defense.
 For 21 years, he was director of aeronautical board, a position he held and confirmed by the Congress of the Philippines up to 1952.
 Considered expert in the field, he was chosen to be the technical editor of Aviation Monthly and at various times.
-In November 28, 1958, he was appointed as a Member, and subsequently as Vice Chairman and Executive Director of the National Science Development Board, where a number of science projects were impetus, including the Philippine Atomic Energy Commission.
+On November 28, 1958, he was appointed as a Member, and subsequently as Vice Chairman and executive director of the National Science Development Board, where a number of science projects were impetus, including the Philippine Atomic Energy Commission.

 While busy in government positions, Zara also was an educator.
 He was an instructor of aeronautics at the Valeriano Aviation School, at the American Far Eastern School of Aviation (1933) and at the Far Eastern University (1937–41).
 After his retirement from the government service in 1946, he joined the Far Eastern Air Transport Incorporated (FEATI).
 In 1945–1946, he served as President of FEATI Enterprises, Inc. Other positions he held were: Executive Vice President and Dean of Engineering and Technology at FEATI University (1946–); President of FEATI Scientific and Manufacturing Corp., Inc. (1956); 1st Vice President and Director, FEATI Industries, Inc. (1956–); Dean of the Institute of Science, Director of Research, and Director, Graduate School (1959–); and Director of FEATI Bank and Trust Co.
 (1961–).
 He also became the Vice Chairman of the Board of Trustees of FEATI University (1946–).

 He was also a member of the board of directors of the National Shipyards and Steel Corporation and of the Civil Aeronautics Board.